-MH1532 History of Chamber Music II
+MH1532 History of Chamber Music II 3 hrs weekly/3 credits/Spring semeste

 3 hrs weekly/3 credits/Spring semester Dr. Massol

 A continuation of an historical survey of the chamber music repertoire, beginning with Schubert's great C-Major Quintet and concluding with Boulez's Le Marteau sans Maître.
 Particular attention will be paid to the use and role of individual instruments in ensembles as well as to evolving modes of motivic developmental processes through the 19th and 20th centuries.
 The course will involve directed listening of historic recordings of the 20th century.